-- Applicants living with family/friends or lodging with no security of tenure but with no other housing need. - Those renting in the private sector who have been served with notice to quit. - Those assessed as intentionally homeless with priority need and eligible for an offer of accommodation. - Those assessed as being homeless but with no priority need. - Those applicants who have refused 1 reasonable offer of accommodation in the discharge of a homelessness duty.
+- Applicants living with family/friends or lodging with no security of tenure but with no other housing need. - Those renting in the private sector who have been served with notice to quit. - Those who are owed the homelessness prevention or relief duty - Those assessed as being intentionally homeless with or without a priority need and eligible for an offer of accommodation. - Those assessed as being homeless but with no priority need.

+• Those applicants who have refused 1 reasonable offer of accommodation in the discharge of a homelessness duty.